dvenomuzj96/dvenomuzj96/README.md

 Greetings to all,

 I'm trying to improve my developing skillset and I find myself trying out a lot of different things in order to achieve that goal.
 I enjoy designing and writing code.
 I want to better understand how networks work and memorize the code that I write.
-I suppoe one language at a time would be good, but I've worked with threedisciplines at once to build a website before and I think I can do it again.
+I suppose one language at a time would be good, but I've worked with threedisciplines at once to build a website before and I think I can do it again.